rossmc/ai-assistant/README.md

 ## Installation & Usage
 1. Create an [OpenAI account](https://platform.openai.com/signup) or [sign in](https://platform.openai.com/login).
 2. Navigate to the [API key page](https://platform.openai.com/account/api-keys) and "Create new secret key".
-Save it securely; do not share it.
 3. Create an .env file in the root directory:
     ```bash
     cp .env.example .env